North Philadelphia: Blight and Brownfields

-Today, many remnants of these more prosperous eras remain.
-However, many historic buildings have collapsed, either from neglect or demolition, and thousands more still lie abandoned.
+Today, remnants of these more prosperous eras remain.
+However, multiple historic buildings have collapsed, either from neglect or demolition, and thousands more still lie abandoned.
 A handful have become protected historic properties, and 67 properties and districts were added to the National Register of Historic Places.
-Several blocks, with numerous old mansions, have been re-zoned as the aforementioned historic districts.
-A great many extravagant churches were built over the years, as well.
+Several blocks, with multiple old mansions, have been re-zoned as the aforementioned historic districts.
+A number of churches were built over the years, as well.
 Some still stand, but all too often money is scarce to preserve their deteriorating architecture.
 The trolley lines that once criss-crossed the northern streets and linked the region with the rest of Philadelphia were shut down by SEPTA in 1992.
 Immense, abandoned factories sit idle; warehouses lie empty; and disused heavy rail lines scar the landscape.
-The names of the old industrialists, such as Gratz, Poth, Uber, Bouvier and Schmidt, still adorn many buildings and street signs in the area but are otherwise foreign to many modern-day residents.
+The names of the old industrialists, such as Gratz, Poth, Uber, Bouvier and Schmidt, still adorn multiple buildings and street signs in the area but are otherwise foreign to a number of modern-day residents.

 The Neighborhood Transformation Initiative or NTI, was a City program launched by Mayor John F. Street.
 The program called for the demolition of thousands of condemned buildings and the construction of large-scale, medium-density public housing, with restoration efforts to be employed on salvageable houses.
-Many blocks of old rowhouses have been bulldozed and replaced with suburban-style tract houses.
+Multiple blocks of old rowhouses have been bulldozed and replaced with suburban-style tract houses.
 This program has radically changed some sections of North Philadelphia.
 Some charge that little effort was made to save a number of historic buildings, others that NTI was needed to change blighted neighborhoods.
 The lasting effects of the program remain to be seen.